![]() Amsterdam to Bruges by train - with a coffee or beer at a cathedral of a station: Antwerp Central... |

 -

-So I recommend leaving Bruges half an hour earlier on the direct IC train from Bruges to Antwerp with no need to change in Ghent.
+I recommend leaving Bruges half an hour earlier on the direct IC train from Bruges to Antwerp with no need to change in Ghent.
 These direct trains runs every hour and arrive at Antwerp Central platforms 1-6 on the upper level.

-In Antwerp you now have a robust & unhurried 36-minute connection into the Thalys with time to look around one of Europe's most beautiful stations.
+In Antwerp you have a robust & unhurried 36-minute connection into the Eurostar with time to look around one of Europe's most beautiful stations.
 For a coffee or beer, go to the lovely Royal Cafe in Antwerp Central's main hall (www.brasserieroyal.be), a stone's throw from the platform where you arrive from Bruges.
 Why not catch the previous hour's Bruges-Antwerp IC train so you've time for some cake as well?
 Or leave several hours earlier and explore Antwerp old town?
 The city hall is a 21 minute walk from the station, see map of Antwerp & directions.

 -